 However, this design runs into challenges when an entitlement might be consumed variably or in a batched manner and has a corresponding limit.
 For instance, the ability to submit a batch of API requests at once, or the ability to upload a batched set of requests all at once.
 Even if a company is under an entitled limit, if a company attempts to perform a batched action that will push them over that limit, the action should be rejected.
 In those situations, the question becomes: “Does the company have the ability to submit X number of requests?”

 To support such scenarios, the system design must accept some data at the time of evaluation so the system is aware of what is being attempted rather than rely solely on profile data.
-Here’s an example that functionally allows the user to diff the utilization metric at time of evaluation to ask the hypothetical question above:
+Here’s an example that functionally allows the user to diff the utilization metric at time of evaluation to ask the hypothetical question above.

-schematic.checkFlag('can-publish-pages', { used_pages: { diff: 3 } })
+1schematic.checkFlag('can-publish-pages', { used_pages: { diff: 3 } });

 We built the system today for situations where there is some tolerance for data staleness.
 However, there are plenty of situations where high performance is both desired and necessary.
 For example, products that are consumption-based with hard limits require evaluation to take into account almost real-time context.